plex-torrent-downloader/plex-torrent-downloader/README.md

 - CD Into directory `cd plex-torrent-downloader`
 - Install NPM packages `npm i`
 - Build the Database `npx prisma migrate deploy`
-- To run in dev mode, run `npm run dev`
+- To run for development, `npm run build && npm run start` HMR is temporarily unavailable
 - OR to build the app for production `npm run build`
 - then run  `npm run start`
 - Browse to `http://localhost:3000/setup` and configure the app settings